indjev99/Minlang/README.md

 # Minlang
-A small imperative programming language.
+A small strongly typed imperative programming language.

 Semantics:
-- All values are signed 64 bit intergers that can also be interpreted as pointers.
+- All types are represented as 64 bit values.
 - Function arguments are passed by value and are computed from left to right.

 Lexing: